Dhananjay-shrivastav/CxxPrimerPlus/README.md

 	value) in the candy bar.
 Write a program that uses a function that takes as arguments a reference to CandyBar, a pointer-to-char, a double, and an int and uses the last three values to set the corresponding members of the structure.
-The last three arguments should have default values of ※Millennium Munch,§ 2.85, and 350.
+The last three arguments should have default values of "Millennium Munch," 2.85, and 350.
 Also, the program should use a function that takes a reference to a CandyBar as an argument and displays the contents of the structure.
 Use const where appropriate.
 	3. Write a function that takes a reference to a string object as its parameter and that converts